A little bit sweet and a little bit tangy, sweet and sour green beans with crispy bacon and onion are one of my favorite Southern side dishes.

 - Green beans (I like french cut green beans but you can use whichever type you prefer).

 How to Make Sweet and Sour Green Beans

 Place your onion in a large skillet.
 I’m using my cast iron skillet for this one.

 Like so.
 See all of that bacon grease in there?
-I got a plan for it.
-You see…these poor beans of ours…
+I’ve got a plan for it.

-When you bacon and onions are done, remove them to a plate.
+When your bacon and onions are done, remove them to a plate.

-Toss your sophisticated beans in the hot skillet with your bacon grease.
+Toss your sophisticated green beans in the hot skillet with your bacon grease.

 When I did this, I swear those beans let out the biggest sigh of satisfaction.